nfc-developer/sdm-backend/README.md

 *Note: This GitHub project is not affiliated with NXP B.V. in any way.
 Product names are mentioned here in order to inform about compatibility.*

 ## Contact
-Feel free to reach me at ml@icedev.pl if you have any questions concerning this topic.
+Feel free to reach me at mike@nfcdeveloper.com if you have any questions concerning this topic.

 ## Demo
 Check out the demo at [sdm.nfcdeveloper.com](https://sdm.nfcdeveloper.com/).
 This server is using blank authentication keys (all-zeros, factory default).
 You can use this server for testing and should work fine until you change the default factory keys on your tags.